big spender

 • set_choice_constraint - specifies a set of items, some of which must be in the cart to meet the condition

-• set_negative_constraint - specifies the items which are excluded from the promotion; they will neither be counted towards the condition nor considered for discounting
+• set_negative_constraint - specifies the items which are excluded from the promotion; they will not be counted towards the condition.
+(Note that as of Big Chooser 1.2.16, it is considered for discounting; prior to that it was not.)

 • set_discount - discount some product or category by a specific percentage or currency figure